odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

             Run `DojoArchive` to create the `dojo-archive.json` file.

-            Copy the resulting file into your egeria install directory under content-packs.
-From your IntelliJ terminal window of the egeria-dojo5 project:
+            Copy the resulting file into your egeria install directory under `content-packs`.
+From your IntelliJ terminal window of the `egeria-dojo5` project:

             ```bash
             cp dojo-archive.json ~/egeria-install/egeria-omag-*/content-packs